Sunday, Dec. 30

 7:53 p.m.: No arrests were made in a possible violation of a restraining order case in the 14000 block of County Road 27.
 A man and woman were sending text messages to each other regarding child arrangements, with some messages bordering on harassment and threats.
 A deputy contacted District Attorney Will Furse, who stated there was not enough evidence to prosecute.

 7:56 a.m.: MSCO received a letter detailing a cold break-in of a foreclosed residence on the 24000 block of County Road E. An incident report was made for insurance purposes.

-5:02 p.m.: Two large black Rottweilers on the loose on the 31000 block of Colorado Highway 184 damaged a rabbit cage at a home and killed the rabbit inside.
+5:02 p.m.: Two large black Rottweilers on the loose in the 31000 block of Colorado Highway 184 damaged a rabbit cage at a home and killed the rabbit inside.
 The dead rabbit was found in a dog’s mouth.
 The property owner said she wanted to press charges as these dogs have repeatedly caused problems.
-She said she now has to figure out a way to tell her daughter that her rabbit is dead.
+She said she had to figure out a way to tell her daughter that her rabbit was dead.
 The dog owner was contacted and said he had been trying to find his dogs.
 He was cited for dogs not under control and unlawful ownership of dangerous dogs.

 Thursday, Jan.
 3

 1:28 p.m.: A detective spotted a man he knew had an active felony warrant at Cortez Cash and Pawn, at 24099 County Road G. He told the man to turn around and place his hands behind his back, but the man attempted to run through the front door at the pawn shop.
 After a struggle, the detective handcuffed the man and arrested him on the warrant and a new charge of obstructing a peace officer.

 5:32 p.m.: A man at the Montezuma County Detention Center, 730 E. Driscoll St., was served two warrants for failure to appear.

 Friday, Jan.
 4